 Toddlers and Food

 You might be surprised to find that children may actually eat less once they go from babies to toddlers.
 This is because their growth slows down after the first year of life.
 It's also normal for your child to eat a lot one day and very little the next.
+It is recommended for toddlers to continue breastfeeding to two years of age and beyond, in addition to eating solid foods.

 Other things will affect their eating habits, too.
 For example, toddlers or preschoolers may refuse to eat as a way to take control of their lives.
 Toddlers also may be happy to sit at the table for 15 to 20 minutes and no longer.